Skip to content

 Financial Aid and Teaching Assistantships

 Students entering the program with a teaching assistantship stipend are guaranteed financial support through their fifth year, contingent upon: (1) satisfactory performance of duties, and (2) satisfactory progress towards the PhD degree.
-Participation in the Tuition Benefit Program and the GSHIP subsidized health insurance program is guaranteed for four or five years, depending on eligibility as explained here.

 PhD students who accept a teaching assistantship are expected to work no more than 20 hours per week during Fall and Spring semesters on assignments such as:

-• Leading discussion sections of our Principles of Microeconomics course (1 course per semester during the first year of the PhD program)
+• Leading discussion sections of our faculty-taught Principles of Microeconomics course (1 course per semester during the first year of the PhD program)

 • Grading for faculty-taught courses (2 courses per semester during the second year of the PhD program)